ChrysoulaMarinou/airbnb_entrepreneurship/README.md

 A project about the Airbnb enterpreneurial activity in Athens, Greece.

 This repository includes:
-- the csv file called "listings" used to create the datasets that we have taken from [InsideAirbnb](http://insideairbnb.com/)
+- the csv file called "listings_full" used to create the datasets that we have taken from [InsideAirbnb](http://insideairbnb.com/)
 - the xlsx file with the latest version of Inside Airbnb Data Dictionary as provided by Inside Airbnb
-- the jupyter notebooks with the initial cleanup of the data, the analysis
+- the Jupyter Notebook with the main cleanup of the data and the analysis

 Will also include:
 - the METHODOLOGY file, describing the methodology we used